Almir-git-unifc/ToDo-List_react/README.md

 --------------------------------------------------------------------------------------

-This project was developed previously for Code&Coding , found on youtube with the title """Build a Todo List"""
+This project was developed previously for  CodeBucks, found on youtube with the title """Build a Todo App with React Js | Using React Hooks"""
+However, some customizations were made, such as: fix the position of the input field to centralized, the font has been changed to sans-serif, and change background-image for linear-gradient.

 &nbsp;